CCRSF-IFX/SF_biocontainer/docs/docker.md

-## Building container/image using Docker
+## Create images using Docker

 Docker is not available on FRCE (or any HPC) for a user because docker requires sudo permission.

 But we can run use docker on our own laptop or VM in which we have been granted the root access.

-Common command lines used to build and test the container:
+Common command lines used to create and test an image:

 ```
 ## passwd is the same as FRCE password